Last Updated: November 19, 2024

 LLCs are one of the most common types of business structures thanks in large part to the flexibility they offer.
 One of those flexibilities comes in how you can choose to have your LLC taxed.

 An LLC is taxed as a sole proprietorship by default if it has only one member.
 And the default tax status for LLCs with multiple members is a partnership.
 This means LLCs avoid the “double taxation” faced by many corporations, in which a business pays tax at both the business level and again when the income is paid to the individual owners.
-But some LLCs opt to be taxed as a C corporation or an S corporation because it works to their advantage.
+But some LLCs opt to be taxed as a California corporation or an California S Corporation because it works to their advantage.

 Being taxed as a C corporation does mean you get double taxation.
 That said, for certain LLCs, the pros can sometimes outweigh the cons.
 C corporations have the widest range of tax deductions, which could be an advantage in some scenarios.
 For example, insurance premiums can be written off as business expenses.

-S corp is short for “Subchapter S Corporation,” and is geared toward small businesses.
+S corp is short for “Subchapter S Corporation” and is geared toward small businesses.
 Having your LLC taxed as an S corp has pass-through taxation like a standard LLC, but there’s another potential advantage: It could save you money on self-employment tax.

-It does this by allowing you to be an “employee-owner,” and split your income into your salary and your share of the company’s profits.
-In this way, you pay self-employment tax on your salary, but not your profits.
+It does this by allowing you to be an “employee-owner” and split your income into your salary and your share of the company’s profits.
+In this way, you pay self-employment tax on your salary but not your profits.
 That said, while most states don’t make S corps pay state income tax, California is an exception.
 All California LLCs that choose S corp as their tax filing classification must pay a 1.5% state franchise tax on their net income.

 The other drawback is that the IRS scrutinizes S corps very closely, meaning you’re more likely to get audited.
 S corps are also harder to qualify for.